Yvonne Barham; CBT therapist, Specialist Autism & Trauma counsellor

 We all have stories to tell, many of us think that our lives are not worth talking about, that we are not important enough to speak out or even have a right to be heard and something, usually ourselves stops us from honouring who we are.

 My passion is people, I work with anyone who feels out of the ordinary or who doesn't quite fit in, maybe feeling alone or lonely or finding it hard to make friends or trust.
-We all feel this way at times and its ok to be yourself.
+Most people feel this way at times and its ok to be yourself.

 My role as a counsellor is to provide you with a warm, safe and grounded space, where your thoughts, emotions, experiences and behaviours can be shared with another so they can be heard, felt and understood and validated.